dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 ## See visualization as map

 Sometimes it can be useful to see how visualization would look like on map.
-To achieve this you can select "Open as: Map" visualization type after you build your visualization.
+To achieve this you can select "Open as Map" visualization type after you build your visualization.

 ![](resources/images/data-visualizer/data-visualizer-open-as-map.png)